Apollo astronaut Frank Borman dead at 95 | KRDO

 (CNN) — Apollo astronaut Col. Frank Borman, who commanded the first mission to orbit the moon, has died in Billings, Montana, NASA announced.
 He was 95.

 “Today we remember one of NASA’s best.
 Astronaut Frank Borman was a true American hero.
-Among his many accomplishments, he served as the commander of the Apollo 8 mission, humanity’s first mission around the Moon in 1968,” said NASA Administrator Bill Nelson Thursday in a statement.
+Among his many accomplishments, he served as the commander of the Apollo 8 mission,” said NASA Administrator Bill Nelson Thursday in a statement.

-“In addition to his critical role as commander of the Apollo 8 mission, he is a veteran of Gemini 7, spending 14 days in low-Earth orbit and conducting the first rendezvous in space, coming within a few feet of the Gemini 6 spacecraft,” Nelson said.

 Borman died November 7, according to the statement.

+Borman, an Air Force fighter and test pilot, joined NASA’s second astronaut class in 1962.

+Before the Apollo 8 mission, he served on Gemini 7, which spent 14 days in orbit around Earth and — for the first time — conducted a close rendezvous in space, closing in within just a few feet of the Gemini 6 spacecraft, according to Nelson’s statement.

-In 1967, Borman was a member of the Apollo 204 review board, which investigated a fire that killed three astronauts on Apollo I, according to NASA’s short biography.
+In 1967, Borman was a member of the Apollo 204 review board, which investigated a fire that killed three astronauts on Apollo I, according to a NASA biography.
 Borman would later lead the team that reengineered the Apollo spacecraft.

 Borman continued his aviation work following his NASA career as the CEO of Eastern Airlines, according to the statement.